The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

-Naïvely, one can find the Stäckel systems by solving the commutator equation $[K,\tilde K]=0$ for a fixed integrable Killing tensor $K$.
+\looseness=-1 Na\"{\i}vely, one can f\/ind the St\"ackel systems by solving the commutator equation $[K,\tilde K]=0$ for a~f\/ixed integrable Killing tensor $K$.
 But a far simpler way is to exploit the algebraic geometry of the KS-variety.
-Recall that Stäckel systems are linear spaces of dimension $n$ and always contain the metric.
-We show that the Killing tensors in a Stäckel system have simultaneously diagonalisable algebraic curvature tensors.
-Therefore Stäckel systems on $S^3$ correspond to certain projective lines in the KS-variety.
-In general, the projective lines in a projective variety constitute themselves a projective variety, called the \dfn{Fano variety}.
+Recall that St\"ackel systems are linear spaces of dimension $n$ and always contain the metric.
+We show that the Killing tensors in a St\"ackel system have simultaneously diagona\-lisable algebraic curvature tensors.
+Therefore St\"ackel systems on $S^3$ correspond to certain projective lines in the KS-variety.
+In general, the projective lines in a projective variety constitute themselves a projective variety, called the {\it Fano variety}.
 That is, we are looking for a subvariety of the Fano variety of the KS-variety.
-By definition, the KS-variety is a linear section of the variety of $3\times3$ matrices with vanishing determinant, the so called full determinantal variety.
+By def\/inition, the KS-variety is a linear section of the variety of $3\times3$ matrices with vanishing determinant, the so called full determinantal variety.
 Fortunately, the Fano variety of a full determinantal variety is well understood just in the case we need here.